dobots/scenario_runner/bt_demo/README.md

 # Tutorial 5: subtrees

-This tutorial explains how to create a comlex tree from simple trees:
+This tutorial explains how to create a complex tree from simple trees:

 I would recommend reading through the official tutorial: https://www.behaviortree.dev/tutorial_05_subtrees/